shiquan/bcftools_plugins/README.md

-# To whom may concern
+# To whom it may concern

 This repo is a collection of bcftools plugins.
 By the time  I write all these plugins, I am working at BGI research as a bioinformatician.
 Thanks to HTSlib, bcftools has become much more flexible and robust than ever before.
 I am happy to write plugins to extent the features of bcftools and meanwhile I can manage my daily jobs by bcftools and these plugins.
 I would love to share all my codes with people who may need them.
 Please let me know if you have any problems when you try to use these plugins.

-# Introduce of these plugins
+# Introduce to these plugins

 Here is the brief introduction, try to enter each folder for details.
 Some folders may be empty, I will add the detailed manuals for them soon.